lclemon/lclemon.github.io/_posts/2018-03-20-Navigating-Control-Charts.md

 2) Redefine the control limits to be tighter so that deviations are investigated more frequently potentially aiding continuous improvment efforts.
 <!-- insert images-->

+It must be emphasized that a control chart notifies you only of a deviation in that which you measure.
+It cannot and does not give more information.
+Any other information that is inferred from reading a control chart is due to a combination of knowledge of the production and measurement processes.